Life (or is it Death?) continues at Wisdom Court. I hope you enjoy the first short story…

 He grabbed hold of me and murmured, “Maude, what happened?”

-My parents treated me if I were spun glass.
+My parents treated me like spun glass.
 But they were never the same.
 They acted as if the center had left their lives.
 Sometimes I wondered if they had loved me more than I’d thought, but there was no way to ever answer that question.
 They died the following year, five months apart.

 “That’s so sad.”
 Aura Lee squeezed a few drops of lemon into her tea.
 “It’s almost as though poor girl was being punished for lying.”